fwmarkcheung/spring-rest-pipeline-example/README.md

 buildconfig "spring-rest" created
 ```

-At this point you should be able to go to the Web Console and follow the pipeline by clicking in your `basic-spring-boot-build` project, and going to *Builds* -> *Pipelines*.
+The pipeline build should start automatically or you can do it manually by going to the Web Console and follow the pipeline by clicking in your `basic-spring-boot-build` project, and going to *Builds* -> *Pipelines*.
 At several points you will be prompted for input on the pipeline.
 You can interact with it by clicking on the _input required_ link, which takes you to Jenkins, where you can click the *Proceed* button.
 By the time you get through the end of the pipeline you should be able to visit the Route for your app deployed to the `myapp-prod` project to confirm that your image has been promoted through all stages.

 ## Cleanup